-9. Transportation: Policy
+11. Transportation: Policy

-To prevent deterioration of Town road infrastructure, (after schools, the Town's largest expense) they must be continually maintained at a reasonable cost through state funding and local tax revenue.
+To prevent deterioration of Town road infrastructure, roads must be continually maintained using available state funding and local tax revenue.
+(After the cost of schools, the Town's largest expense is for road maintenance.)

 Class 3 gravel roads should be posted for maximum speeds of 35 mph for the safety of the public and to preserve the integrity of the roads.
 The Town should not encourage the upgrading of Class 3 roads to Class 2 designation.

-Class 4 roads are not currently maintained by the Town but are considered to be an asset as they do provide access to remote areas for the public while not requiring any expense by the Town.
+Class 4 roads are not currently maintained by the Town but are considered to be an asset as they do provide access to remote areas for the public while not requiring any maintenance expense by the Town.

-Mount Holly has adopted town road specifications which comply with state regulations.
+Mount Holly has adopted town road specifications that comply with state regulations.
 Existing Town Subdivision Regulations allow the Planning Commission to address proper roadway design for subdivisions.
-The primary consideration in providing access to roads is to insure adequate sight distance, scenic values and proper construction.
+The primary consideration in providing access to roads is to insure adequate sight distance, scenic values, proper construction, and emergency vehicle access.

-It is a proper goal of the Town to work toward the establishment of adequate public transportation for citizens unable to drive whether by bus or van (such as Marble Valley Regional Transit) or train to neighboring communities on a regularly scheduled basis.
+It is a proper goal of the Town to work toward establishing adequate public transportation options for citizens unable to drive.
+The service could be on a regularly scheduled or demand responsive basis and supported by private vehicle, bus or van (such as Marble Valley Regional Transit) or train.
+The goal would be to provide access to shopping, services, and events available in neighboring communities.